derek-knox/Coding-For-Designers/Coding and Concept/Anatomy of a Source Code File.md

 We know code is a system for converting meaning between forms and HTML, CSS, and JS are just specific forms.
 The web browser knows how to decode HTML into divisions of content and render them.
 It also knows how to decode CSS property-value pairs to adorn the HTML elements with style.
 Lastly, we know a runtime and engine understand how to decode and execute JavaScript which enables a living and interactive creation to exist.

-We will now start to dig into HTML, CSS, and JavaScript since we have a greater understanding of how the various concepts we have covered fit, work, and play-off each other.
+We will now start to dig into HTML, CSS, and JavaScript since we have a greater understanding of how the various concepts we have covered play-off each other.
 Your mental model should be primed.

 Let's squash a myth real quick.
 Designers and other non-coders new to coding think they need to learn an entire new language, and in the context of the web, *three* new languages.
 This is not true.
 What needs to be learned is:
 1. structure, style, and behavior concepts